Skip to content

 Passive tags have no power source.
 The signal from an RF reader is bounced off of the passive tag and sent back to the reader.
 Readers and passive tags can communicate within 20 feet.
 Passive RFID works well for inventory checkpoints, compliance monitoring, and WIP applications.

-Different RFID Tag Types
+RFID Tag Form Factors

-Common RFID disruptors like metal, water, and high carbon content can alter read accuracy.
 RFID Pros at RMS Omega perform testing to ensure that your tag works as expected to achieve your goals.
 Different form factors affect the performance of the tag in each application:

 • Inlays – An inlay consists of the RFID chip and tag antennae on a piece of film with an optional adhesive.zebra rfid tag with inlay